Generalized splines on arbitrary graphs: Introduction

-Billera pioneered the study of what some call {\em algebraic} splines \cite{B}, introducing methods from homological and commutative algebra to their study.
+Billera pioneered the study of what some call {\em algebraic} splines, introducing methods from homological and commutative algebra to prove a conjecture of Strang on the dimension of $C^1_k(D)$ when $D$ is a generic planar simplicial complex \cite{B}.
 In the abstract algebraic setting, mathematicians generalize the class of geometric objects associated to splines (e.g. work of Schumaker, Billera and Rose, or McDonald and Schenck that studies piecewise polynomials on a polyhedral complex rather than just a simplicial complex \cite{Schu2, BR1, MS}) and study algebraic invariants of modules other than dimension or bases (e.g. the more fundamental question of freeness \cite{H, BR2, Y, DS, Di}, or more algebraically involved questions like computing coefficients of the Hilbert polynomial \cite{BR1, SS1, Sch1, M, MS}, identifying the syzygy module of the span of the edge ideals \cite{Schu1, R1, R2}, or analyzing algebraic varieties associated to the piecewise polynomials \cite{Wa, ZW1, ZW2}).
-Billera and Rose introduced an equivalent description of splines in terms of the dual graph of the polytope \cite{BR1} that many others used in later research \cite{MS, R1, R2}.
-This dual--graph approach is our starting point.
+Billera and Rose introduced a description of splines in terms of the dual graph of the polyhedral complex that is equivalent to the piecewise-polynomial definition for so-called {\em hereditary} complexes \cite{BR1}.
+Many others used Billera and Rose's approach in later research \cite{MS, R1, R2}, and it is our starting point.